 Substrates will allow crabs to make dens under aquarium decorations where they will readily retreat if overly threatened, or scared.
 They will also stay hidden in these dens for multiple days while they molt.

 In addition, it hosts loads of beneficial bacteria, that will help stabilize your water parameters.

-Ideally, substrate should mimic their natural habitat.
+Ideally, the substrate should mimic its natural habitat.